25prabhu10/notes/docs/Concepts/Metaprogramming.md

 ### Intercession

-We can redefine the semantics of some language operations.
+We can redefine the semantics of some language operations

 _Example:_